very-good-science/our-handbook/book/template/projects/project2.md

 ## Laser ultrasound remote inspection

 ## Brief Description
-The BLU (Bristol Laser Ultrasound) Teams
+The BLU (Bristol Laser Ultrasound) Team tackles the challenges associated with remote non-destructive evaluation, where the transmission and the reception of ultrasonic signals are achieved using lasers.

 ## Associated Researchers